How can I structure my document to make it more accessible?

 - Small - Without setting a specific font size, this style makes selected text slightly smaller than the text that surrounds it.

-- Keyboard Phrase - Defines keyboard input.
+- Keyboard Phrase - This style defines keyboard input.

 - Deleted Text - This puts a strike through selected text (a line through the middle of the text to cross it out).